RakshithaBrindha/RakshithaBrindha/README.md

 - 👩🏽‍ Hi, I’m Rakshitha.
-- 👩🏽‍🎓 Msc.
-Web Science.
-- ⛏ Preparing for Cloud Practioner Exam
+- ⛏ Preparing for Cloud Practioner Exam.
-- 📈 I’m interested in Data Engineering (Cleaning and analysing the data).
+- 📈 Working as Data Engineer and in Performance Marketing.
-- 📓 I’m currently learning Pandas and R.
+- 📓 I’m currently learning Google Ads.
 - 📫 How to reach me : gnanasekaranrakshitha@gmail.com

 <!---